-This implementation agreement will be valid for the period of implementation of Months This This implementation agreement will become effective on date of signing, or as otherwise indicated in this MOU agreed by the two parties.
+This MOU will be valid for the period of implementation of Months This MOU will become effective on date of signing, or as otherwise indicated in this MOU agreed by the two parties.

-4.0 Conditionalities
+3.0 Conditionalities

+The Laws of Kenya requires that for the CBO/WUA/CG to be recognised, it must be registered with social services with a current certificate.
+All the CBO/WUA/CG's must therefore be registered and have a current certificate from the department responsible for Social Development.

 - i.
-The Laws of Kenya requires that for the CBO/WUA to be recognised, it must be registered with social services with a current certificate.
-All the CBO/WUA's must therefore be registered and have a current certificate from the department responsible for Social Services - ii.
-The CBO/WUA must have a Constitution with clear roles and responsibilities for all members and officials. - iii.
-The Name OF CBO/WUA must be democratically elected and registered as per their respective Constitutions.
+The CBO/WUA/CG must have a Constitution with clear roles and responsibilities for all members and officials. - ii.
+The Officials of CBO/WUA/CG must be democratically elected and registered as per their respective Constitutions.